Frequently Asked Questions

 No, students must have completed high school with either a certificate of completion, occupational diploma, or traditional high school diploma.

-ACCESS students are required to live in on-campus housing.
-If the student has a roommate, it must be another ACCESS student.
-Students live inclusively among traditional MSU students in various residence halls across campus.
-Students may transition to off-campus housing their senior year if ACCESS Staff and Parents feel that they are ready.
+- ACCESS Program students are required to live in on-campus housing.
+If the student has a roommate, it must be another ACCESS Program student.
+Students live among traditional MSU students in various residence halls across campus.
+Students may transition to off-campus housing during their senior year if ACCESS Program staff and parents feel that they are ready.

-ACCESS does not provide a day program for students.
-Living on campus allows ACCESS students to learn to live more independently and become more socially involved so students enrolled in the on-campus program are required to live on the MSU campus.
+- The ACCESS Program does not provide a day program for students.
+Living on campus allows ACCESS Program students to learn to live more independently and become more socially involved.
+As part of the program, students enrolled in the on-campus program are required to live on the MSU campus.

-ACCESS Staff assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
-We encourage communication with instructors regarding accommodations.
+The ACCESS Program staff assists in determining the classroom accommodations that are most appropriate for students based on documentation of their disability.
+Communication with instructors regarding accommodations is encouraged.
 The Disability Resource Center will provide eligible students with Notification Letters regarding their classroom and testing accommodations to give to their professors.
-Accommodations for ACCESS Students will be done in the same process as MSU students who use the Disability Resource Center for accommodations.
+Accommodations for ACCESS Program students will follow the same process as MSU students who use the Disability Resource Center for accommodations.

 Yes!
-ACCESS will accept out-of-state students.
+The ACCESS Program will accept out-of-state students.
 At this time, out-of-state tuition is waived.

 - University Courses (min. of 3 hours/semester) = $419/credit hour